 - Add the entire mixture to the rest of the coconut milk on the hob – make sure you do it slowly so everything is mixed in properly.

-- Simmer the entire contents on a medium heat, stirring regularly until the mixture can coat the back of a spoon – this should take around 10 minutes to achieve.
+- Simmer the entire contents on medium heat, stirring regularly until the mixture can coat the back of a spoon – this should take around 10 minutes to achieve.
 Aim to get the mixture gentle bubbling when you stop stirring, but no hotter.

 - Add the vanilla extract and stir well.